Tysonpower/starlinkstatus/NativeWindowsREADME.md

 ## Operating Instructions

 ### unscheduling the client
-left click "unschedulestarlinkstatus.exe" in the \StarlinksScripts folder and run it `As Administrator'.
+right click "unschedulestarlinkstatus.exe" in the \StarlinksScripts folder and run it `As Administrator'.

 ### rescheduling the client
-left click "schedulestarlinkstatus.exe" in the \StarlinkScripts folder and run it `As Administrator'.
+right click "schedulestarlinkstatus.exe" in the \StarlinkScripts folder and run it `As Administrator'.

 ## Uninstalling